bossuche9/Codethedream/README.md

-cd into where you pulled/ downloaded the folder. then enter cd Codethedream-main then cd Codethedream-project enter npm install , to get all dependencies listed in package.json.
+cd into where you pulled/ downloaded the folder. then enter cd Codethedream-main then cd Codethedream-project run npm install in the terminal , to get all dependencies listed in package.json.

 Hopefully, you should see something like,but not exactly : added 11 packages, and audited 12 packages in 856ms